Yonghee9106/git-command-line-cheat-sheet/README.md

 ## Git Initialization

 You can create an empty Git repository or reinitialize an existing one.
-It will transform the current directory into a Git repository.
+It will convert the current directory into a Git repository.
 ```git
 $ git init
 ```